-Locke Lord attorneys structure and facilitate each of the federal production tax credit and investment tax credit, and similar state tax credits using "stand alone" structures; “sale-leaseback" structures; “flip partnership" structures; “inverted pass-through leases;” “sandwich lease structures;” power purchase agreements; operating leases; and combinations thereof.
+Locke Lord lawyers structure and facilitate each of the U.S. federal production tax credit and investment tax credit, and similar state tax credits using "stand alone" structures, "sale-leaseback" structures, "flip partnership" structures, "inverted pass-through leases," "sandwich lease structures," power purchase agreements, operating leases and combinations thereof.

 We profile market participants in order to bring together an optimal transaction team to close each transaction.
 For example, we profile more than 40 tax credit investors to determine geographical investment areas, underwriting criteria and appetite for nature of renewable energy projects.
 Additionally, we have profiled all 50 states with respect to available renewable energy tax credits and other state subsidies.

-Often a facility that generates production tax credits and investment tax credits may also qualify for federal and state "new markets tax credits;” “historic tax credits;” and "low-income housing tax credits."
-Our attorneys advise with respect to the most efficient and effective use of these tax credits with renewable energy tax credits.
+Often a facility that generates production tax credits and investment tax credits may also qualify for federal and state "new markets tax credits," "historic tax credits," and "low-income housing tax credits."
+Our lawyers advise with respect to the most efficient and effective use of these tax credits with renewable energy tax credits.

 We advise and provide all federal and state tax opinions with respect to the production tax credits and investment tax credits including (a) whether the investor is entitled to the particular tax credit; (b) whether certain parties are considered "owners" for tax purposes; (c) whether a particular lease is a "true lease" for tax purposes; (d) whether a service contract is a "property lease" for tax purposes; (e) whether an entity is a "partnership" for tax purposes; (f) whether transactions have "economic substance;" and (g) other customary tax opinions.